AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 # Methods in C#
 A method is a function that is associated with a class, record, or struct.
 Since all C# code is in the context of a class, record, or struct, functions and methods are synonymous in C#.
 Methods are blocks of code that can be invoked by name, executing the body of the method (its code).
 There are two types of methods: instance and static.
 By default, methods are instance, which means that they can only be called from an instance of the method's respective class.
+In these examples, I use the _static_ keyword a lot; the static keyword just means that the method can be called without needed an [object](https://en.wikipedia.org/wiki/Instance_(computer_science)) (instance of a class) to call it from.
 ```C#
 static void Main(string[] args)
 {